Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

-where $M$ and $N$ are the numbers of rows and columns in the tensor cores, respectively, and $h^{(R)}_i$ and $h^{(C)}_{j}$ are ranks in the row direction and column direction, respectively.
-The TN diagram for PEPS decomposition is illustrated in Fig.~\ref{fig:tensor-formats}~(g).
-PEPS decomposition has a polynomial correlation decay with the separation distance.
-In contrast, MPS decomposition has an exponential correlation decay.
-This indicates that PEPS decomposition has a more powerful representation ability~\cite{biamonte2017tensor} because it strengthens the interactions between different tensor modes.
+Here, $M$ and $N$ represent the number of rows and columns in the tensor core arrangement, respectively.
+The ranks $h^{(R)}_i$ and $h^{(C)}_{j}$ characterize the bond dimensions along the row and column directions, controlling the amount of quantum entanglement or classical correlation that can be captured across these directions.
+The topological structure of PEPS decomposition is visualized in Fig.~\ref{fig:tensor-formats}~(g).
+A distinguishing feature of PEPS decomposition is its polynomial correlation decay with respect to the separation distance, which stands in contrast to the exponential correlation decay exhibited by MPS decomposition.
+This fundamental difference in correlation behavior demonstrates the superior representational capacity of PEPS~\cite{biamonte2017tensor}, enabling more effective modeling of long-range interactions and complex correlations between different tensor modes in the network structure.